 Article III: Jurisdiction of the Student Code of Ethics

 A. The Code shall apply to conduct that occurs on College premises or at College-sponsored or College-related activities or service functions on or off College premises or at non-College activities on or off College premises that adversely affects the College Community and/or the pursuit of its objectives and/or triggers the College’s responsibilities under College policies or law.
-This includes online activities.
+This includes conduct that occurs online or via any other virtual medium.

 B. Each student shall be responsible for his/her conduct from the time of application for admission through the awarding of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment (and even if their conduct is not discovered until after a grade or degree is awarded).